swetha952/Face-Sticker-Blur-with-Snapshot-Capture/README.md

 NumPy (numpy)

 License
-This project is open-source and free to use for educational and personal projects.
+This project is open-source and free to use for educational and personal purposes.

-This project offers a fun and visually pleasing way to anonymize faces in webcam video streams with custom blurred stickers while also enabling snapshot capturing seamlessly.
-Perfect for privacy-aware live streaming or creative video processing experiments.
+This project offers a fun and visually pleasing way to anonymize faces in webcam video streams by applying custom blurred stickers while enabling seamless snapshot capturing.
+It is perfect for privacy-aware live streaming, creative video processing, or computer vision learning experiments.